Second Amendment to the United States Constitution: New York State Rifle & Pistol Association, Inc. v. Bruen

 New York law prohibits the concealed carry of firearms without a permit.
 The issuance of such permits was previously at the discretion of state authorities, and permits were not issued absent 'proper cause'.
 The New York State Rifle & Pistol Association and two individuals who had been denied permits on the grounds that they lacked proper cause, challenged the licensing regime as a violation of the Second Amendment, with the District Court and the Second Circuit Court of Appeals ruling in favor of the state.
 The Supreme Court ruled on June 23, 2022, in a 6–3 decision that the New York law, as a "may-issue" regulation, was unconstitutional, affirming that public possession of firearms was a protected right under the Second Amendment.
 The majority stated that states may still regulate firearms through "shall-issue" regulations that use objective measures such as background checks.
+In its June 2024 United States v.
+Rahimi decision, the Court refined the Bruen test, stating that in comparing modern gun control laws to historic tradition, courts should use similar analogues and general principles rather than strict matches.